Zach-Pate/Become-App/README.md

 *   **August 5, 2025:**
     *   Fixed a build failure caused by several SwiftUI compilation errors.
     *   Made the `RepeatOption` enum `Hashable` to allow its use in `Picker` views.
-    *   Corrected a closure call in `ContentView` to prevent a crash when editing an event.
+    *   Corrected closure calls in `ContentView` to prevent crashes when creating or editing an event.

 ## Getting Started